Nursing Home Abuse and Negligence During COVID-19

 People injured by nursing home abuse or negligence during COVID-19 have a right to seek damages via a civil lawsuit.
 Generally, a plaintiff seeking compensation for nursing home neglect or misconduct will allege that the nursing home was negligent, which requires the plaintiff to show that the nursing home owed the plaintiff a duty to act with reasonable care, or in compliance with a duty imposed by the law, but the nursing home breached the duty, and the breach caused the plaintiff’s harm.

 Discuss Your Case with a Capable New Mexico Attorney

 Nursing home residents have suffered great harm during the COVID-19 pandemic, in part due to neglect by the nursing homes entrusted with their care.
-If you or someone you love suffered harm because of nursing home abuse or negligence during COVID-19, you can contact the nursing home neglect lawyers at the Branch Law Firm.
+If you or someone you love suffered harm because of nursing home abuse or negligence during COVID-19, you can contact our Albuquerque nursing home abuse attorneys at the Branch Law Firm.
 We have offices in Santa Fe and Albuquerque, and we represent people in lawsuits against nursing homes throughout New Mexico, including in Albuquerque, Las Cruces, Roswell, Clovis, Hobbs, Los Alamos, Rio Rancho, Alamogordo, Las Vegas, Santa Fe, Carlsbad, Taos, Farmington, and Los Lunas.
 You can reach us via our online form or at (800) 828-4529 to set up a confidential and free meeting.